Mean-field theory of the DNLS equation at positive and negative absolute temperatures: Conclusions

 \section{Conclusions}

-In this paper, we have developed a mean-field approach to derive explicit expressions for the most relevant observables describing the equilibrium state of the DNLS equation.
-The approximation consists in assuming that the interaction is gauged by the average amplitude of the neighbouring sites rather than by their actual value.

-In a certain sense, the mean-field approximation is a step forward compared to the stochastic C2C model in which the coupling term is completely neglected.
-In fact, the MF theory is accurate not only in the small $\beta$ region, where the interaction energy is on average negligible: it turns out that the resulting approximation provide a good representation in a much wider region of the parameter space, including the correct determination of the $T=0$ curve,
+In this paper, we have developed a mean-field approach and thereby derived a grandcanonical description of the DNLS model.
+This includes the equilibrium state at any positive temperature and the homogeneous, metastable state emerging for negative large temperatures.
+The approximation consists in assuming that the interaction term is gauged by the average mass (amplitude) of the neighbouring sites rather than by their actual value.
+This approximation has no effect on either the critical curve (because the interaction term is negligible) or the ground state curve (because all masses are equal).
+On the other hand, it is crucial for the phases to be handled accurately, as this approximation ensures.
+In a certain sense, the mean-field approximation is a step forward compared to the stochastic C2C model in which the coupling term is completely neglected and phase variables do not appear.

-It is also interesting to notice that the MF model provides an accurate description across the transition from positive to negative temperature, where instabilities are expected to arise.
-In fact, MF theories typically fail precisely in proximity of phase transitions.
-Here, the success of MF is due to the fact that the interaction energy is negligible in that area, and the transition itself occurs already in the absence interactions.
+Our results show that the MF approximation provides a good-to-excellent description of the system for all values of mass and energy densities via a direct grandcanonical description.
+In particular, it provides an accurate characterization across the transition from positive to negative temperature, where instabilities are expected to arise.
+In fact, while MF theories typically fail in proximity of phase transitions, here the approximation works because the interaction energy is therein negligible, and the transition itself occurs even in the absence of interactions.
+Our approach shows that the presence of interactions keeps smooth the crossing of the critical curve.
+The negative-$T$ equilibrium state cannot be described by the grandcanonical theory, but for small, negative $\beta$, the system is trapped for a long time in a metastable state.
+This passage is smooth and Eqs.~(\ref{eq.qM}-\ref{eq.hnlwM2}) are equally valid for positive and negative temperatures.

-We stress two results: one concerns the negative$-T$ region, the other regards the positive$-T$ region.
-The former one is that above the critical curve the region of metastability seems to become increasingly narrow as the mass $a$ increases, because metastability appears for $|\beta| < a^{-4/3}$.
-However, passing to the $(a,h)$ plane, this means that $h-h_c < (\pi/2 + 20a^2)a^{2/3}$, which is an increasing function of $a$.

-The latter result is that the two energy terms, $h_{nl}$ and $h_{int}$, display a rather remarkable linear dependence on the energy itself: a result valid well beyond the MF approximation.

-We conclude the paper by asking whether it would be possible to extend this mean-field approach to provide an approximate description of the dynamical, non-equilibrium properties of the DNLS.